AntonAduisky/react-ts-template/README.md

 -   `yarn lint:fix` or `npm run lint:fix`

-If `husky` pre-commit hook willn't work, please run `npx husky-init` command with cli (in project directory)<br /> and replace new `.husky/pre-commit` file with our. <br />Also I created `release.yml` file in `.github/workflows/`.
-This is for automation our releases with github bot,<br />so you need to add your script after `yarn build` command.
+If `husky` pre-commit hook willn't work, please run `npx husky-init` command with cli (in project directory)<br /> and replace new `.husky/pre-commit` file with our.

 ## Used technologies